Catch20Two/RAG_Test/README.md

+This is a very simple example of how to implement Retrieval-Augmented Generation (RAG) and a localized Large Language Model (LLM).
+In theroy, a local LLM can operate without connecting to the internet or centalized AI (e.g. OpenAI, ChatGPT, etc).
+This example will need the internet only for the purpose of adding new material to its knowledge corpus.
+RAG allows for the LLM to only concern itself with the provided corpus and implements the option to structure the output using a user defined template.
+The ultimate goal is with this approach is to acheive a secure way to review documents without sharing any information with unwanted parties.
+The "RAG_Test.py" was developed and tested within a Ubuntu virtual machine with the intent of running a more sophisticated version in an AWS EC2 instance.

+Getting Started --------------------------------------------------------------------------------------------------------------------------------------------
 Create the folder called "LLM".
 Then download and add the following LLM from HuggingFace (https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGUF): llama-2-7b-chat.Q5_0.gguf

 Running the code will create two additional folders i.e. "chroma_db1" and "chroma_db2".

-The code was developed and tested within a Ubuntu virtual machine with the intent of running a more sophisticated version in an AWS EC2 instance.

 1. Start the program.
 A new local Chroma database ("chroma_db1") is created fresh each time.
 This was intentional for demo purposes and can be changed by adding a function to check for a persistent Chroma db.
 2. The LLM will need to initialize and a starting knowledge db will be built using "https://en.wikipedia.org/wiki/Punk_rock".
 This is done with various Langchain tools which scrape the HTML text from the website and split the text into sentence-transformed weights